JacopoMangiavacchi/azmlops/README.md

 [WORK IN PROGRESS]

-> Example of a pipeline YAML configuration file reusing the same  *prepare_data* sample script used in an Experiment above:
+> Example of a pipeline YAML configuration file reusing the same  *copy_data* sample script used in an Experiment above:

 ```yaml
 ---